 When applying in person, only the owner or principal officer of a business who has signed the application can receive the license.
 Proof of identity will be required.
 Otherwise, the license will be mailed to the applicant unless a power of attorney is provided.

-Please note construction contractors must mail or hand-deliever a completed JT-1 paper form.
+Please note construction contractors must mail or hand-deliver a completed JT-1 paper form.

-Overall, vendors who file complete and correct applications can expect to receive their Arizona TPT license in the following timeframes:
+Overall, vendors who file complete and accurate applications can expect to receive their Arizona TPT license in the following timeframes:

-- Paper JT-1 mailed: mailing time plus 24-48 hours of processing time
+- Paper JT-1 mailed: mailing time plus 3-5 business days of processing time

 Vendors also have the option of visiting one of our office locations and complete a JT-1 application in person, pay the fees and receive their license.
 Please note that ADOR offices close at 5 p.m., and it will take time to process an application.
 Thus, we encourage vendors to arrive at least 45 minutes prior to closing.

 Only individuals legally responsible for the business (not agents or representatives) may sign the application.
 Some examples of signature requirements include:

 - Corporation, Organization, LLC, Sub Chapter S or Trust: A minimum of one financial corporate officers